 Surveys a variety of psychological assessment techniques typically used in psychological evaluation and assessment.
 Some attention is given to test construction and measures of reliability and validity.
-The ethics involved in psychological testing is also considered.
-The course of study is limited to counseling and psychology majors.
-(Prerequisite: PSY 1153)
+The ethics involved in psychological

 PSY 4343 Introduction to Biopsychology 3 Hours

 An introductory study of the nervous system which includes the relationship to bodily function and behavior.
 Specific topics studied include sensory and motor function, perception, cognition, motivation, emotion, learning and memory.
 Various neurological disorders as well as aspects of their assessment and treatment are reviewed.
 (Prerequisites: BIO 1113 [preferred], PSY 1153)